radhouene101/radhouene101/README.md

 - 👋 Hi, I’m @radhouene101 Software engineering student at ESPRIT
 - 👀 I’m interested in web and the cloud
-- 🌱 I’m currently learning and hardening my skills in aws and with the web , problem soulving
+- 🌱 I’m currently learning and hardening my skills in aws and K8S , problem soulving
+-    I mainly code in java (spring)
 -    this is my leetcode account  https://leetcode.com/RadhoueneBerrzig/
 - 📫 How to reach me radhouene.berrzig1@gmail.com or you can add me on linkedIn:[https://www.linkedin.com/in/berrzig-radhouene-979b50216/](https://www.linkedin.com/in/radhouene-berrzig-979b50216/)https://www.linkedin.com/in/radhouene-berrzig-979b50216/